cauanrricardo/selenium-webdriver-automation/README.md

 ##  What You Will Find Here

-- Each module may include, depending on its scope and level of completion:
+-** Each module may include, depending on its scope and level of completion:**

 - Practical automation scripts
 - A README explaining the key concepts covered